it-innovation/sam/doc/behaviour.rst

 may invoke any object to which they have a reference, and may pass any argument they are able to.
 They aggregate all fields into a single field named `ref`.

+There is also a BaseUnknown type, which has the same behaviour definition as Unknown.
+However, `Unknown` objects have some useful extra properties by default:

+- `Unknown` objects are active by default (`BaseUnknown` objects can't act unless invoked)
+- `Unknown` objects have an access control policy that allows access by anyone
+- `Unknown` objects have references to all :func:`isPublic` objects

+You should use `Unknown` in most cases.
+Use `BaseUnknown` if you need to avoid these defaults (e.g. because you have some untrusted code that is still controlled by an access policy).

 The Value type
 --------------